h5law/h5law.github.io/posts/alone.md

 she smiles, not perfectly, but in a way that makes the moment feel real.

 He has built her carefully - detail by detail - until she feels less imagined and more remembered.
-He knows the way she paints her nails, the way she ties her hair, the way her cheeks wrinkle when she laughs.
 And yet, there is no memory to return to... no voice to confirm her existence, no misplaced belonging left behind in the room.

 She does not exist.
 And still, she lingers.